3 ways to navigate tough conversations during the holidays

 But stressful conversations don’t have to be one of them—that’s something you can control.
 Even if you can’t stop the conversation itself, you can stop the stress.

-Here are some great ways to de-escalate and eliminate stressful conversations this holiday season.
+Here are 3 great ways to de-escalate and eliminate stressful conversations this holiday season.

 The easiest way to avoid a difficult conversation is to avoid stressful topics.